-If you contend that the Bar Council (acting by the Bar Standards Board) has:
+If you contend that the Bar Standards Board has:

 - .1 wrongly failed or refused to issue or amend a practising certificate; or - .2 wrongly amended or revoked a practising certificate; or - .3 wrongly failed or refused to issue a litigation extension; or - .4 wrongly revoked a litigation extension, in each case in accordance with this Section 3.C, then you may lodge an application for review using the form supplied for that purpose by the Bar Standards Board which can be found on its website.
-For the avoidance of doubt, this Section 3.C6 does not apply to any amendment or revocation of a practising certificate or litigation extension made by order of a Disciplinary Tribunal, Interim Suspension or Disqualification Panel, Fitness to Practise Panel, the Visitors to the Inns of Court or the High Court.
+For the avoidance of doubt, this Section 3.C6 does not apply to any amendment or revocation of a practising certificate or litigation extension made by order of a Disciplinary Tribunal, Interim Suspension or Disqualification Panel, Fitness to Practise Panel or the High Court.

-The decision of the Bar Council (acting by the Bar Standards Board) shall take effect notwithstanding any application for review being submitted in accordance with Rule S75.
-However, the Bar Council (acting by the Bar Standards Board) may, in its absolute discretion, issue a temporary practising certificate or litigation extension to a barrister or registered European lawyer who has lodged an application for review.
+The decision of the Bar Standards Board shall take effect notwithstanding any application for review being submitted in accordance with Rule S75.
+However, the Bar Standards Board may, in its absolute discretion, issue a temporary practising certificate or litigation extension to a barrister or registered European lawyer who has lodged an application for review.

-If the review finds that the Bar Council (acting by the Bar Standards Board):
+If the review finds that the Bar Standards Board:

-- .1 has wrongly failed or refused to issue a practising certificate, then the Bar Council (acting by the Bar Standards Board) must issue such practising certificate as ought to have been issued; or - .2 has wrongly failed or refused to amend a practising certificate, then the Bar Council (acting by the Bar Standards Board) must make such amendment to the practising certificate as ought to have been made; or - .3 has wrongly amended a practising certificate, then the Bar Council (acting by the Bar Standards Board) must cancel the amendment; or - .4 has wrongly revoked a practising certificate, then the Bar Council (acting by the Bar Standards Board) must re-issue the practising certificate; or - .5 has wrongly failed or refused to grant a litigation extension, then the Bar Council (acting by the Bar Standards Board) must grant such litigation extension as ought to have been granted; or - .6 has wrongly revoked a litigation extension, then the Bar Council (acting by the Bar Standards Board) must re-grant the litigation extension.
+- .1 has wrongly failed or refused to issue a practising certificate, then the Bar Standards Board must issue such practising certificate as ought to have been issued; or - .2 has wrongly failed or refused to amend a practising certificate, then the Bar Standards Board must make such amendment to the practising certificate as ought to have been made; or - .3 has wrongly amended a practising certificate, then the Bar Standards Board must cancel the amendment; or - .4 has wrongly revoked a practising certificate, then the Bar Standards Board must re-issue the practising certificate; or - .5 has wrongly failed or refused to grant a litigation extension, then the Bar Standards Board must grant such litigation extension as ought to have been granted; or - .6 has wrongly revoked a litigation extension, then the Bar Standards Board must re-grant the litigation extension.